duongpham17/autoclicker-application-window/README.md

 npm run dist
 ```

-Unsure about process.env.NODE_ENV, for now its set in environment folder as a variable

 Issues
 1. Preload.js can fail if a required package has issues.
 Delete one by one and ensure its loading